pkgxdev/pkgx/README.md

 $ sh <(curl tea.xyz) +nodejs.org npx --yes browser-sync start --server
 # ^^ same one-liner but works for anyone on the Internet
+# (if tea is already installed, it uses it, if not it *doesn’t* install tea,
+#  a temporary sandbox is created)
 ```

 Compose everything, combine everything, just like the UNIX philosophy